BMW M3 Touring Review & Prices

 On a twisty road

-Despite being a heavy old beast – at 1,825kg it’s only a little bit lighter than the larger M5 saloon – the M3 Touring is at home on a twisty road.
+Despite being a heavy old beast – at 1,825kg much lighter than the hefty new M5 hybrid, but still weighty by any standards – the M3 Touring is at home on a twisty road.
 It hides its heft incredibly well, with the direct steering making it easy to place in a turn.
 It genuinely feels like a sports car.
 Just one you could move house in.

 If you can stump up for the carbon pack – a £7,000 extra, see what we mean about options driving the price up? – then those bucket seats are a boon when in maximum attack mode.
 You can adjust the side bolsters until they give you a metaphorical bear hug during hard cornering, so you have confidence to make the most of the M3 Touring’s performance.